-Anne-Laure Fayard is Associate Professor of Management in the Department of Technology Management and Innovation at NYU Polytechnic School of Engineering.
+Anne-Laure Fayard is Associate Professor of Innovation, Design and Organizational Studies in the Department of Technology Management and Innovation at NYU Tandon School of Engineering.
 She is also an affiliate faculty with the Department of Management and Organizations at NYU Stern Business School.
 Prior to moving to New York, she was a faculty member at INSEAD Business School, both in Singapore and in Fontainebleau.
 She has also been visiting scholar with the Center of Sociology of Innovation at Ecole des Mines in Paris and with Design London and the Innovation and Entrepreneurship Group at Imperial College in London.

-Her research interests involve communication, collaboration, culture and space.
-Her work has been published in several leading journals such as Organization Science, Harvard Business Review, Organization Studies, the Journal of Computer-Mediated Communication, and The European Management Journal.
+Her research interests involve collaboration, design, culture and space.
+Her work has been published in several leading journals such as Administration Science Quarterly, Organization Science, Harvard Business Review, Organization Studies and the Journal of Computer-Mediated Communication.
 She has been quoted in newspapers such as The New York Times and Business Week.
 Her book on The Power of Writing in Organizations with Anca Metiu was published by Routledge in August 2012.
+She co-edited with Raza Mir The Routledge Companion to Anthropology and Business which was published in July 2020.
 She teaches courses in organizational behavior, design thinking, leadership, and qualitative research methods in graduate and executive programs.

 She holds an MA and an M.Phil. in Philosophy from Paris – La Sorbonne, an M.Phil. in Cognitive Science from Ecole Polytechnique (Paris) and a Ph.D. in Cognitive Science from the Ecole des Hautes-Etudes en Sciences Sociales (Paris).

 My research centers on collaboration, innovation, and technology.